MonishKrishna2009/Apatite-Bot/GitAssets/docs/Architecture-Guide.md

 # ⚙️ Architecture Guide

+> [!INFO]
-The **Architecture Guide** provides a comprehensive overview of the Apatite Bot's technical structure, design patterns, and implementation details.
+> The **Architecture Guide** provides a comprehensive overview of the Apatite ?Bot's technical structure, design patterns, and implementation details.
 This  guide is essential for developers, contributors, and system administrators.

+> [!IMPORTANT]
+> The architecture has been enhanced with improved error handling, better null safety, and enhanced logging capabilities.
+All recent updates maintain backward compatibility.

 ## 🏗️ System Architecture